getodk/docs/odkx-src/xlsx-converter-reference.rst

   * - display.title.image
     - | An image that the user will see associated with a particular choice.

+The :th:`choices` worksheet in the XLSX file whose :th:`form_id` matches the :th:`table_id` should have all the choice lists.
+These choice lists are the ones that get written to the :file:`properties.csv`

 .. _xlsx-ref-model:

 Model